top of page

 • Adding FAQs that explain how things work in plain language

-• Tidying up content so nothing contradicts itself
+• Tidying up content to eliminate contradictions

 small business

-• You stop showing up for non-branded searches
+• You stop showing up for non-branded searches.

-• AI tools stop referencing you
+• AI tools cease referencing you.

-• People arrive confused, or not at all
+• People arrive confused, or not at all.

-Read that last one again.
+Read that last point again.

 For most small businesses, this doesn’t mean constant content creation or big budgets.
 It means:

-• Monthly check-ins on clarity, search and seasonal offerings.
+• Monthly check-ins on clarity, search, and seasonal offerings.

 • Keeping core pages up to date and visible.

-• Treating AI-aware SEO as maintenance, not a one-off fix
+• Treating AI-aware SEO as maintenance, not a one-off fix.

-Get in touch for a consultation, audit or maintenance package.
+Get in touch for a consultation, audit, or maintenance package.

 Comments